usd-cs/comp305-final-project-sp24-s01s02-jj/README.md

       database_host=
       ```

+   You'll want to enter the same values as before, but change the database name to the test database.

 4. Open a terminal in the root folder and run the command:
    1. `./gradlew build` on macOS/Linux
    2. `gradlew build` on Windows

+5. If any tests fail during the build process, then please troubleshoot the server creation.
-5. Navigate to `build/libs/`, and execute the JAR file that is created.
+6. Navigate to `build/libs/`, and execute the JAR file that is created.
-6. Visit `localhost:8080`
+7. Visit `localhost:8080` to view the website.

 ## Contact
-- aalbizati@sandiego.edu
+- aalbizati@sandiego.edu (Host server, model classes)
-- johnphillips@sandiego.edu
+- johnphillips@sandiego.edu (Controller classes)
-- nhuang@sandiego.edu
+- nhuang@sandiego.edu (Service classes)